www.kevinrdshepherd.info

 If projects such as Trees For Life were all that comprised the Findhorn Foundation, there would be no opposition from critics like the present writer.
 I might instead have joined the Foundation when I moved to Scotland many years ago.

 As a matter of record here, I did not find much ecological pursuit in evidence at either Findhorn village or Forres, and I lived for a time in both of those places.
-I did notice that a solitary wind turbine (installed during the late 1980s) functioned at The Park (Findhorn), but this landmark was not enough to cause any conversion on my part to a very disconcerting milieu dominated by commercial “workshops” and alternative therapy.
+I did notice that a solitary wind turbine (installed during the late 1980s) functioned at The Park (Findhorn).
+However, this landmark was not enough to cause any conversion on my part to a very disconcerting milieu dominated by commercial “workshops” and alternative therapy.

 I could never understand why so many visitors to the Foundation preferred to pay exorbitant prices for entrepreneurial new age “workshops” instead of sampling the joys of Glen Affric and other Highland zones that were available for free.
 All one had to do was bike or motor out to those beauty spots and wild places.
 Of course, the really hardy types just walk everywhere, but I was getting too old for that.